ranceaaa/PROJECT-8---PID-CONTROLLER/README.md

 Hyperparameters have been done through manual tuning, by trial and error.
 I started with [0, 0, 0] and the car was moving straight.
 After that I started choosing a P value, and it started to go in circles.
 Then, I added a D value to compensate the P. A small value for I has been chosen, because with a higher value the car started to go out of the road.
 The final hyperparameters are : P , I , D = 0.15 , 0.0001 , 3.6.

+---

+## Results

+The results can be visualized in the video file 'demo video.mp4'.